randomtruffles/Dominion_League/_posts/2022-03-21-season-51-feedback-report.md

 ---
 ## Season 50 Town Hall (League Calendar)

+During the season 50 town hall, we discussed potential adjustments to the League calendar, including where breaks should fall and how to distribute the extra weeks in a calendar year.

+Based on the town hall discussion and polling, it appeared that there was no desire to have the League target specific dates for breaks.
+Additionally, people were generally against having breaks be any longer, and were looking for a reduced (but not non-existent) break for the Online Championship.

+As moderators, we felt that it was important to keep the league schedule mapped consistently onto a calendar year to avoid needing to do major work during holiday weekends, so required the 4 extra break weeks to fall somewhere.
+We decided to reduce the Championship break to 4 weeks, and have an additional break week every other season.
+We hope that in these longer breaks more people will sign up for some of the many non-league tournaments offered in the Dominion Discord.

+For transitioning to the new schedule and keeping season start and end dates at good times for moderation, the next two breaks will be extended to 3 weeks.
+The break after those will be the 4 week championship break, at which point we will be on the new schedule.

 ## Returning Form Questions

 On the season 51 returning form, we asked questions about the length of seasons and pace of play.

 ### Season Length

+There was broad support for maintaining the current season length across all tiers.
+We will be keeping the season length at 6 weeks.
+Results of this poll broken down by tier can be viewed below.

 *How long would you like a season to last?*